MarkPitt99/Parental-age-and-pace-of-life/data/README.md

 ---
 # **Datasets for the paper:** "*Parental age accelerates offspring pace-of-life*"

-This folder contains the data that was collected and analysed in the project investigating parental age effects on offspring life-history traits.
+This folder contains the data that was collected and analysed as part of a project investigating parental age effects on offspring life-history traits.

 ------------------------------------------------------------------------